-We have heard enough that technology is evolving and with that cross browser compatibility testing is gaining traction.
-Although the users are becoming more tech savvy and informed, they are still reluctant to try out different browsers.
+We have heard enough that technology is evolving and with that cross-browser compatibility testing is gaining traction.
+Although the users are becoming more tech-savvy and informed, they are still reluctant to try out different browsers.
 Businesses have different types of users, which means not everyone will use one kind of browser.
-Even though there is a high demand for Chrome, Mozilla Firefox or Safari, there still are users who rely on older versions of browsers other than these.
-Because of which businesses end up accommodating outdated technology that leads to a slower system and dissatisfied customers.
-Cross browser compatibility testing ensures that customers don’t become bait to the consequences of outdated systems.
-And hence the need for a thorough cross browser compatibility testing is vital for businesses to resolve Cross Browser Compatibility issues and ensure the best user experience.
+Even though there is a high demand for Chrome, Mozilla Firefox, or Safari, there still are users who rely on older versions of browsers other than these.
+Because of this businesses end up accommodating outdated technology that leads to a slower system and dissatisfied customers.
+Cross-browser compatibility testing ensures that customers don’t become bait to the consequences of outdated systems.
+And hence the need for thorough cross-browser compatibility testing is vital for businesses to resolve Cross Browser Compatibility issues and ensure the best user experience.

-Every website communicates in a unique way with every browser; even each browser renders the website in a distinctive way.
-This often causes cross browser compatibility issues at different stages.
-The overall visual appearance of the website isn’t only dependent on the front end development but also on the type of browser used to access the website.
-To avoid cross browser differences, businesses should practice cross browser compatibility testing to guarantee consistent delivery of quality user experience.
-Cross browser compatibility testing is a non-functional testing that enables businesses to offer best features of the website on different OS-Device-browser combinations.
+Every website communicates uniquely with every browser; even each browser distinctively renders the website.
+This often causes cross-browser compatibility issues at different stages.
+The overall visual appearance of the website isn’t only dependent on the front-end development but also on the type of browser used to access the website.
+To avoid cross-browser differences, businesses should practice cross-browser compatibility testing to guarantee consistent delivery of quality user experience.
+Cross-browser compatibility testing is non-functional testing that enables enterprises to offer the best features of the website on different OS-Device-browser combinations.

-The key function of cross browser testing is to make your website workable across different browsers and devices.
+The key function of cross-browser testing is to make your website workable across different browsers and devices.
 The older versions of the browser pose errors and problems in making the best out of the website’s features.
-With thehelp of Cross Browser Compatibility Testing, you can test the capability and limitations of the devices.
-Compatibility can be tested in case of older browsers that are not updated by users, for the browsers that do not support modern JS or CSS features, compatibility of less common browsers, a range of device platforms, and devices with assistive technology features, etc.
+With the help of Cross Browser Compatibility Testing, you can test the capability and limitations of the devices.
+Compatibility can be tested in the case of older browsers that are not updated by users, for the browsers that do not support modern JS or CSS features, compatibility of less common browsers, a range of device platforms, and devices with assistive technology features, etc.

 We already know that all browsers are different and it is practically not feasible to test every browser-device combination.
-So, it becomes important to choose which ones are critical to your business where your web application can be tested for compatibility issues.
+So, it becomes crucial to choose which ones are critical to your business and where your web application can be tested for compatibility issues.

 Is the market share enough to decide the browser you should choose to test?

-Well, analysis of the volume of users and market share of various popular browsers and their versions based on geography and different platforms is critical to business for strategizing cross browser testing of their application.
+Well, analysis of the volume of users and market share of various popular browsers and their versions based on geography and different platforms is critical to businesses for strategizing cross-browser testing of their application.
 But, it is not the only reason to make a decision.
 Other factors:

-Target Market: A business should understand their target market and what browsers most of its users are choosing.
+Target Market: A business should understand its target market and what browsers most of its users are choosing.
 It is the first factor a business considers for compatibility testing.

 Older Versions: Many users globally use older versions of Windows OS and still choose Internet Explorer.
-In this case, testing for Internet Explorer Compatibility is important.
+In this case, testing for Internet Explorer Compatibility is essential.

 Importance of Testing Old Browser Versions

-The latest Google Chrome version is Chrome 91, but there are chances that users would still be using its older versions like Chrome 60, 61, 74.
+The latest Google Chrome version is Chrome 91, but there are chances that users would still be using its older versions like Chrome 60, 61, and 74.
 But, how would it impact your business, is a question we all ask.
 The continuation of using the old browsers will directly impact the functioning of your website.
 The website will stop running or might crash altogether.
 Businesses might lose customer traffic and ultimately impact the revenue figures.
-So, it is vital for businesses to be testing on old browsers when automating the Cross Browser Testing.
-We’ve listed down a few more aspects to think about to encourage testing of old browsers when performing cross browser testing —
+So, businesses need to be testing on old browsers when automating the Cross Browser Testing.
+We’ve listed down a few more aspects to think about to encourage testing of old browsers when performing cross-browser testing —

 2. To Retain Customers: Not all users keep their browsers up-to-date.
 Frequent browser version releases need to be checked to ensure compatibility with every browser version, or it might just disrupt the functioning of the business website and loss of customer traffic.